Basic Facts on Homelessness in Massachusetts and Across the Country

 Across the United States:

-In November 2012, the U.S. Census Bureau released an even higher estimate that 49.7 million Americans were living below the poverty line.
-This figure was based on the Supplemental Poverty Measure formula, which takes into account both living expenses and benefits received through government-funded programs.
+- In September 2015, the U.S. Census Bureau released an even higher estimate that 48.4 million Americans – or 15.3 percent of the population- were living below the poverty line.
+This figure is based on the Supplemental Poverty Measure formula, which takes into account both living expenses and benefits received through government-funded programs.